 Without cache(value, result);, converting p would lead to an infinite recurse.
-With it, we can successfully convert p to a list such that l[0] is l.
+With it, we can successfully convert p to a list such that 1[0] is 1.

 typeof: str

 Returns the JavaScript type of the JsProxy.

 Corresponds to typeof obj; in JavaScript.
 You may also be interested in the constuctor attribute which returns the type as an object.